 The inspector was satisfied that staff had access to up-to-date mandatory training and access to education and training to meet the needs of residents.
 A training plan was in place and the inspector confirmed that all staff had attended the mandatory training.
-Team meetings were used to provide additional training.
-Additional training provided included medication management, first aid and the management of behaviour that challenges.
+Additional training was also provided including communication, first aid and the management of behaviour that challenges.
 Certificates of attendance were in the staff files.
 A large number of eLearning programmes had been developed to ensure that all staff had access to on-going training.
 Staff spoken with confirmed that there was a range of training available to them.